Scrum is one of the most heavily used agile techniques. It's not about coding; instead, it focuses on organization and project management.

 Scrum methodology advocates for a planning meeting at the start of the sprint, where team members figure out how many items they can commit to, and then create a sprint backlog – a list of the tasks to perform during the sprint.

 During an agile Scrum sprint, the Scrum team takes a small set of features from idea to coded and tested functionality.
-At the end, these features are done, meaning coded, tested and integrated into the evolving product or system.
+In the end, these features are done, meaning coded, tested, and integrated into the evolving product or system.

 On each day of the sprint, all team members should attend a daily Scrum meeting, including the ScrumMaster and the product owner.
 This meeting is timeboxed to no more than 15 minutes.
 During that time, team members share what they worked on the prior day, will work on that day, and identify any impediments to progress.

 The Scrum model sees daily scrums as a way to synchronize the work of team members as they discuss the work of the sprint.